caongochoangvan/FashionShopApp/README.md

 # FashionShopApp
-Fashion Shop App :computer: is a e-commercial website project developing by :girl: me (academic purpose).
-The backend is written by Flask (Python) and The frontend used bootstrap.
-Moreover, there are also some A.I techniques that makes the project unique.
-This project is a suitable tutorial for self-taught beginner.
+Fashion Shop App :computer: is an e-commercial website project developed by :girl: me (academic purpose).
+The backend is written by Flask (Python) and the frontend used bootstrap.
+Moreover, there are also some A.I techniques :robot: that make the project unique.
+This project is a suitable tutorial :book: for self-taught beginner :smile: .
+Please give me 1 :star: if you find it useful :100:
 # Demo
 <b>Link demo</b>: Coming soon.
 <br/>